kkutsuma/Audio-Visualizer/README.md

 This allows us to **not** store all of the actions of a scene into **one** controller.
 Instead we have multiple controllers and can change each module if we like.
 Because of this design, it should allow us to load different types of visualizer's to have different types of displays if we want.

+#### Patterns

+1. First we have our singleton of the player.
+This was described before, but it allows us to load the media and use it in multiple controller classes since we separated the functions within each module.
+2. Second we have a command pattern used in the SceneController and SceneLoader.
+This is used to change main scene by loading different .fxml files.
+The SceneLoader has a static function to instantiate a SceneController.
+This allows us to easily change what .fxml files we want to change.
+Then the SceneController is a singleton so that we can access the functions anywhere downwards in the scenes.
+Such that we can change by using a button press in another .fxml's controller.
+3. We are also using observers that are build in to JavaFX.
+The main one is the AudioSpectrumListener that takes the current .mp3 output and changes the height of each bar in the graph based on the music's magnitudes per band.
+  * Technically there is a lot happening with button presses and setting onActions but they are encapsulated to us so I won't add it here.

+### Next Sprint

+Next spring we need to finish up the program.
+Currently this includes creating the file system, file system scene, adding/removing songs, and changing songs.
+We also have one change that we want to make to the previous work.
+This is adding a strategy pattern to the visualizer.
+Specifically the shapes of the UI so that we can change how many shapes, the shapes color, and the shape type if we want to.

+*Next Sprint Checklist*

+* Create File System UI
+* Create Controllers for .fxml files
+* Add file management class
+  * May require creating a song class to hold song information
+* Add change song functionality
+* Add ability to change visualizer settings

 ### Project Set Up